top of page

 cd

 'cd' stands for “change directory.”
 It lets you move around the file system without changing anything.
+This is the equivalent of clicking on a folder in a directory.

 Syntax